Enterprises continue to suffer from poor password hygiene and a lack of visibility & control over privileged users

 This reaffirms our previous research findings.

-- US-based organizations have best password quality, Europe came in second.
+- US-based organizations have the best password quality, Europe came in second.

-We divided the data into US-based enterprises (64%), European-based enterprises (18%) and others.
-The results clearly show that password quality in US and Europe is better than rest of the world with 6.3% of US passwords that were cracked, 12% of Europe passwords, and 18% of the passwords from the rest of the world.
+We divided the data into US-based enterprises (64%), European-based enterprises (18%), and others.
+The results clearly show that password quality in the US and Europe is better than the rest of the world with 6.3% of US passwords that were cracked, 12% of Europe passwords, and 18% of the passwords from the rest of the world.

-- 30% of enterprises improved security metrics in recurring inspector runs
+- 30% of enterprises improved security metrics in recurring Lite runs

-Some of the enterprises have used Preempt Inspector more than once over during the last year.
-In 30% of the enterprises we’ve recorded an improvement in one of the subsequent runs (many organization didn’t run the same analysis in different runs).
-This is a clear indication of the need to constantly monitor security configuration and posture in your network and how Preempt Inspector can help with that task.
+Some of the enterprises have used Preempt Lite more than once over the last year.
+In 30% of the enterprises, we’ve recorded an improvement in one of the subsequent runs (many organizations didn’t run the same analysis in different runs).
+This is a clear indication of the need to constantly monitor security configuration and posture in your network and how Preempt Lite can help with that task.